-This style of engineered wood flooring comes with formed edges that fit together using a tongue on one end of the board (thin piece projecting from the board’s edge) and a groove on the other (formed to hold the opposing tongue in place).
+This style of engineered wood flooring comes with formed edges that fit together using a tongue on one end of the board (a thin piece projecting from the board’s edge) and a groove on the other (formed to hold the opposing tongue in place).

 Fitting the floorboards or planks together is easy enough, but you’ll need to use adhesive to secure the fit.
 Solid hardwood often comes in this design, as do other types of building materials like exterior wood siding.